Back to Blog

 • Change in Denture Fit: If your dentures no longer fit properly, it could be a sign of changes in the mouth due to oral cancer.

-If you're experiencing [symptoms], early consultation is crucial.
+If you are experiencing any of these symptoms, early consultation is crucial.
 Book an appointment with Dr. Vidhyadharan at THANC Hospital, Chennai.
+Call +91 73059 53378.

 Diagnosis and Staging of Oral Cancer